 As for the matter of a “double standard”, we first should observe that quite often when people make such a complaint, they are comparing apples and potatoes.
 And that, to a large degree, is the case here.
 The victim in Kansas City, though wounded, is alive, and as yet nobody even knows who the attackers were, much less what their motive was (it’s presumed to be a racially-motivated hate crime, but that’s only presumption).
 Trayvon Martin is dead, and we do know who his killer is; yet he has not even been arrested.

 So is there a double standard?
 So it appears – but in a very different way from what some people assert.
-George Zimmerman, who has an arrest record and has been accused of domestic violence, is being hailed as a hero for killing an unarmed kid.
+The killer of Trayvon Martin, who has an arrest record and has been accused of domestic violence, is being hailed as a hero for killing an unarmed kid.
 Trayvon Martin, who had no arrest record, is being portrayed as a villain – again, by people who know little about him except that he’s black and dead.
 And just which of these conditions is supposed to justify such venom?
 They’ve even combed through hundreds of his Tweets looking for something to incriminate him with.
 Seriously.
 So what if the lad wasn’t an angel?
 Do you really believe his killer is?
 The real question is whether on this particular occasion he was doing anything that would warrant paying the ultimate price.

 But when people complain of “double standards”, of course, they’re always talking about other people’s rather than their own.
 In this instance, they’re miffed that the media are paying more attention to the Florida incident than the Missouri incident.
 But it really isn’t that hard to see why: the Martin killing has garnered more public outrage, and even celebrity protest.
 Which makes it pretty hard for the media to ignore.

 But why has there been such a strong public reaction?
 If you really gotta ask, we’ll cover that in another post.